mromerom/CS4330-FinalProject/Topics/Birth/Swift_and_Java_Genesis.md

 * #### Is the language a reaction to a previous language or a replacement for another language?
 * #### And, most importantly, what _is_ object oriented programming (OOP)?
 <br></br>
-## Object Orientd Programming aka.
+## Object Oriented Programming aka.
 OOP
 #### _A brief background of what OOP is all about will help you understand later topics in this repository._

 OOP has a few basic ideas and concepts.
 [Every OOP language deals with](https://docs.oracle.com/javase/tutorial/java/concepts/) objects, classes, inheritance, interfaces, and packages.
 Classes, inheritance, and interfaces will be addressed in their respective folders in 'Topics.'